katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_NumberInput.md

 #### createButtons ()

-Creates the number input window buttons.
+Creates the number inpu[String](String.md)
 <dl>
 </dl>

 #### createContents ()

 Creates the contents of the window; this is the area of the window which text is drawn to.
 <dl>
                 <dt>Inherited From:</dt>
                 <dd>